RedPitaya/Documentation/appsFeatures/examples/genRF-exm4.rst

     fopen(tcpipObj);
     tcpipObj.Terminator = 'CR/LF';

-    %% Calcualte arbitrary waveform with 16384 samples
+    %% Calculate arbitrary waveform with 16384 samples
     % Values of arbitrary waveform must be in range from -1 to 1.
     N=16383;
     t=0:(2*pi)/N:2*pi;